Main content

 Planning for Wildlife and Trails

 Adams Camp has long been near the heart of Stowe's outdoor culture.
-It is home to a fast-growing trail netweok enjoyed by thousands every year for hiking, running, moutain bike riding, wildlife observation, skiing, and more.
+It is home to a growing trail network enjoyed by thousands every year for hiking, running, moutain bike riding, wildlife observation, skiing, and more.
 It's 513-acres of forests also provide essential habitat for wildlife, among many other ecological values.
-This year, Stowe Land Trust is partnering with the University of Vermont's Field Naturalist Program and Stowe Trails Partnership to assess Adams Camp's ecology and trails.
-This project is the first step in helping us develop a sustainable management plan for the forest's future.

 Making Every Kid an Outdoor Kid